awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-kinesis-analytics-destination.md

 1. Choose **Connect to a destination**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/images/event_publishing_tutorial_kinesis_analytics_connect.png)

-1. Choose the Kinesis Firehose stream you created in step 1, leave the rest of the options at their default settings, and then choose **Save and continue**\.
+1. Choose the Kinesis Data Firehose stream you created in step 1, leave the rest of the options at their default settings, and then choose **Save and continue**\.

    In several seconds, you return to the main page of the application\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/images/event_publishing_tutorial_kinesis_analytics_destination.png)